 Grilled salmon works well with a number of wines, from sparkling rosé to a light Pinot Noir or even a glass of chilled Manzanilla.

-As outside temperatures warm up, you may be reluctant to pair beef with a full-bodied red, but a Cabernet Sauvignon, Malbec or Shiraz could still work well providing it is served no warmer than room temperature.
+As outside temperatures warm up, you may be reluctant to opt for a more classic wine and beef pairing, such as a full-bodied red.
+Yet, a Cabernet Sauvignon, Malbec or Shiraz could still work well providing it is served no warmer than room temperature.

 Catering for vegans?
 Make sure the wines you serve are as vegan-friendly as the food they’re matching.